-Despite the many misconceptions, preschool is a time in child development when a young learner’s cognitive, emotional, and social capacities are rapidly growing. 🏫
+Despite the many misconceptions, preschool is a time in child development when a young learner’s cognitive capacities are rapidly growing. ⬆️

-Thankfully, today’s early childhood education (ECE) practices in classroom management are evolving in a way that recognizes preschool is not just “daycare” and that early childhood students are full individuals.
+Thankfully, today’s early childhood education (ECE) practices in classroom management are evolving in a way that early childhood students are full individuals.

-With this evolution, pre-K and preschool classroom management has also changed — for the better! 🍎
+With this evolution, preschool classroom management has also changed — for the better!
+Dive into proven classroom approaches. 🍎

 Tackling preschool classroom management is easy like 1, 2, 3!